 Nevada Rental Laws – An Overview of Landlord-Tenant Rights in Las Vegas

-In Nevada, a rental agreement can be established either orally or through a written document.
-Once the tenant starts living on your property, the statewide landlord-tenant law automatically kicks in and grants them certain rights and responsibilities.
+In Nevada, a lease agreement can be established either orally or through a written lease document.
+Once the tenant starts living on your rental property, the statewide landlord-tenant laws automatically kick in and grant both landlords and tenants certain rights and responsibilities.

-As a landlord, understanding your rights and responsibilities is key to running a successful rental investment in Nevada.
+As a property owner, understanding your rights and responsibilities is key to running a successful rental investment in Nevada.
 The following are the basics of the Nevada landlord-tenant law.

 Required Landlord Disclosures in Nevada

-- Lead paint concentrations – If the rental was built prior to 1978, you must let tenants know about lead paint concentrations in the building.
+- Lead paint concentrations – If the Nevada rental was built prior to 1978, landlords must let each tenant know about lead paint concentrations in the building.

-- Authorized agents – You, the Nevada landlord, has a duty to let your tenant know your contact information or of anyone managing the property on your behalf.
+- Authorized agents – You, the landlord, have a duty to let your Nevada tenant know your contact information or of anyone managing the property on your behalf.

-- Late fees – If you are charging fees for late rental payments, you must disclose that information on the lease or rental agreement.
+- Late fees – If you are charging fees for late unpaid rent, you must disclose that information on the lease or rental agreement.

-- Utility charges – Nevada landlords are required to provide their tenants with a breakdown of the utilities in the rental agreement.
+- Utility charges – Nevada landlords are required to provide their tenants with a breakdown of the utilities in the lease agreement.

-- Pending foreclosure – You must notify your tenant in the event that your rental property is subject to being foreclosed upon in the future.
+- Pending foreclosure – Landlords must notify their tenants in the event that the rental property is subject to being foreclosed upon in the future.

-- The right to fly the flag – You, as the Nevada landlord, must inform tenants that they have a right to display the American flag as long as they do so in a reasonable manner.
+- The right to fly the flag – You, as the landlord, must inform tenants that they have a right to display the American flag in Nevada as long as they do so in a reasonable manner.

-Failure to provide these disclosures can attract some legal consequences including being fined by a relevant government agency, or being sued for any resulting damages.
+If a landlord fails to disclose this information, either in-person or in the rental agreement, it can attract some legal consequences including being fined by a relevant government agency, or being sued for any resulting damages.

 Tenant Responsibilities and Rights in Nevada